-Helping India deliver a successful U-17 World Cup
+Helping India deliver a successful Under 17 World Cup

 India is an ambitious sporting nation.
 Whilst cricket remains the most popular and most played, over recent years there has been an explosion in interest in other sports.
 India now hosts a wide variety of sports leagues including kabaddi, tennis, badminton and hockey.
 Football is also growing in popularity with over 250 million fans across the country, two professional football leagues and a developing relationship with the English Premier League to support the development of referees and coaches.
 The profile of India as a footballing nation is growing exponentially.